johnalison/obsidian-notes/0-inbox/Recursive Splitting Types.md

 Instead of keeping track of all splitting types (See list below) we can define them recursively using the masses to parameterize the clustering history.

-(Actually not sure if this buys much in the end...)

 eg:
 - bb: is g->bb  with mA ~ mB ≈ m1
 - bj: b->bj with mA ~ mB ≈ m1